PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

 <button class="md-button closed toggle">
     Open all principles
 </button>
+??? essential "3.2 Essential: Students can see and access module materials and content."

+    - Items are visible to students (note, items may be hidden by default).
+Conditional release may be used to show items or site areas at particular times or only to particular students.
+    - Sharing permissions are correct so students can access all materials (particularly important for re-used Panopto recordings and Google materials).

 ??? recommended "5.1 Recommended: Complete the Site Readiness Checklist before releasing the site to students."